-After the service drinks are served, and all those attending the service are welcome to join us.
+After Sunday Evensong drinks are served, and all those attending are welcome to join us.

 Choir and Organ Scholars

-If you would like to join the Chapel Choir, please contact our Organ Scholars or the Director of Music.
+If you would like to join the Choir of St Edmund Hall, please contact the Director of Music.
 The choir includes several Choral Scholars but is otherwise non-auditioning, and new members are always welcome.

-Our Organ Scholars are Viraj Alimchandani and Hagen Papenburg.
+Our Organ Scholars are Alyssa Chan and Michelle Ng.
 They can be contacted via firstname.lastname@example.org.

 Jeff Tseng: J.Tseng1@physics.ox.ac.uk